RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 - **WHERE**
 - **HOW**
 If BTC goes down to 20k before reaching 30k than our long trade idea was wrong.
 It might not be as simple as **How** and **When** the price reaches that 20k mark, it also plays a part as your trading plans get more sophisticated.
-1. **Where:** There is a when a specific price level that you expected to act as support or resistance doesn't hold. e.g. if you thought $50 would be the support for an asset but it drops to $49, your idea has been invalidated.![[Pasted image 20230827083302.png|700]] *If the price goes below the blue*
+1. **Where:** There is a when a specific price level that you expected to act as support or resistance doesn't hold. e.g. if you thought $50 would be the support for an asset but it drops to $49, your idea has been invalidated.![[Pasted image 20230827083302.png|700]] *If the price goes below the blue level, the trade idea is no longer valid*
-2. **When:**
+2. **When:**  Here, the invalidation is tied to a specific timeframe. e.g. if you expected an asset top pump after a specific announcement (or something) and it doesn't than your idea is invalidated. ![[Pasted image 20230827083538.png|200]]
+3. **Combination of Where and When:** This is when you expect the price to reach a certain point within a specific time frame, but it doesn't move as expected. ![[Pasted image 20230827083712.png|700x250]]
+4. **When and How:** This Occurs when the price movement is less than expected within a certain time frame e.g. you expected a price to move by 5% but it only moves 2%.
+Shows weakness in your idea.

+<u style="font-weight:bold">NOTE:</u> Trade ideas can get invalidated even when you are in profit!
+Idea's can be proved wrong even in profit, so the best path forward in such scenario is to close the trade in profit and move on to the next one.

 # Extra Reading
 - Technical Analysis of Financial Markets - John Murphy